 Slack also has a free version, but it’s more constrained.
 For instance, while you do get unlimited chat, the storage is restricted to 5GB, with 10 app integrations.

-That said, you can always bump up these restrictions by opting for the premium plans that include screen sharing, and limited app integrations, guest access, unlimited chat history, and so on.
+That said, you can always bump up these restrictions by opting for premium plans that include screen sharing, unlimited app integrations, guest access, unlimited chat history, and so on.

 Slack Pricing Plans:

 - Standard Plan — $6.67 per user per month

 - Plus Plan — $12.50 per user per month

 - Enterprise Grid — Contact the sales team for a customized quote